anku-11-11/website-1/README.md

-# COVID Tracking Project
+# COVID-19 Tracking Project

-The COVID Tracking Project collects information from 50 U.S. states, the District of Columbia, and 5 other U.S. territories to provide the most comprehensive testing data we can collect for the novel coronavirus, SARS-CoV-2.
+The COVID-19 Tracking Project collects information from 50 U.S. states, the District of Columbia, and 5 other U.S. territories to provide the most comprehensive testing data we can collect for the novel coronavirus, SARS-CoV-2.

 This repository is for the project's **website**: https://covidtracking.com/.